Don Brash

-Donald Thomas Brash (born 24 September 1940) is a former New Zealand politician who was Leader of the Opposition and leader of the New Zealand National Party from October 2003 to November 2006, and briefly the leader of ACT New Zealand from April to November 2011.
+Donald Thomas Brash (born 24 September 1940) is a New Zealand former politician who was Leader of the Opposition and leader of the New Zealand National Party from October 2003 to November 2006, and leader of the ACT New Zealand party for seven months from April to November 2011.

-In 1988, Brash became Governor of the Reserve Bank of New Zealand, a position which he held for the next fourteen years.
-In April 2002, before the general election on 27 July, Brash resigned from his position to stand as a list MP for the National Party.
-He was elected, despite significant losses for National in that election.
-He challenged Bill English for leadership of the National Party, being elected leader on 28 October 2003.
-On 27 January 2004, Brash delivered his controversial Orewa Speech, expressing opposition to perceived Māori separatism, through New Zealand's equitable measures designed to benefit them.
+Brash was Governor of the Reserve Bank of New Zealand for fourteen years from 1988 to April 2002.
+He resigned to stand as a list MP for the National Party in the 2002 general election.
+Brash was ranked high on the party list and so was elected, despite the Bill English-led National Party being heavily defeated.
+Brash challenged English's leadership position the next year, and was elected head of the party on 28 October 2003.
+He delivered a speech at Orewa on 27 January 2004 that proved controversial, expressing opposition to perceived Māori separatism, through New Zealand's measures designed to benefit them.

-At the 17 September 2005 general election, National under Brash's leadership made major gains and achieved what was at the time the party's best result since the institution of the mixed-member proportional electoral system in 1993 – recovering from its worst ever result in 2002.
-Final results placed National two seats behind the incumbent New Zealand Labour Party, with National unable to secure a majority from the minor parties to form a governing coalition.
+In the 2005 general election, the National Party made major gains under Brash's leadership and achieved its best result (at that time) since the introduction of the mixed-member proportional electoral system in 1996 – recovering from its worst ever result in 2002.
+However, National won two seats fewer than the incumbent New Zealand Labour Party, and was unable to secure a majority from the minor parties to form a government.
+Brash resigned as party leader on 27 November 2006, and retired from Parliament in February 2007.

-On 27 November 2006, Brash resigned as National Party leader.
-He subsequently retired from Parliament in February 2007.
 In October 2008, he was appointed as an adjunct professor of Banking in the Business School at the Auckland University of Technology, and an adjunct professor in the School of Economics and Finance at La Trobe University in Melbourne, Australia.